sdiehl/wiwinwlh/tutorial.md

 ```

 Intuitively it follows the notion that the cardinality of set of inhabitants of a type can always be given as
-a function of the number of it's holes.
+a function of the number of its holes.
 A product type admits a number of inhabitants as a function of the
-product (i.e. cardinality of the Cartesian product), a sum type as as the sum of it's holes and a function
+product (i.e. cardinality of the Cartesian product), a sum type as as the sum of its holes and a function
 type as the exponential of the span of the domain and codomain.

 ```haskell